4 Day Budget Self Drive Tour of Iceland with the Golden Circle & Glaciers

-See some of Iceland's most marvellous attractions on this wallet-friendly self-drive tour, perfect for those who only have a limited amount of time to explore the island of ice and fire.
-The personal itinerary you'll receive when booking this budget tour will lead you to black beaches, beautiful waterfalls and spouting geysers.
+See some of Iceland's most marvelous attractions on this wallet-friendly self-drive tour, perfect for those who only have a limited amount of time to explore the island of ice and fire.
+When booking this budget tour, the personal itinerary you'll receive will lead you to black beaches, beautiful waterfalls, and spouting geysers.

-During the scope of only four action-packed days, you'll experience the sites of the Golden Circle, gaze down the 3.000 years-old crater lake Kerið, and visit the cascading waterfalls Seljalandsfoss and Skógafoss before reaching the black shores of the coastal beach Reynisfjara.
+During the scope of only four action-packed days, you'll experience the sites of the Golden Circle, gaze down the 3.000 years-old crater lake Kerid, and visit the cascading waterfalls Seljalandsfoss and Skogafoss before reaching the black shores of the coastal beach Reynisfjara.

 The possibilities for adventures are plentiful, and you can add an array of activities to your journey during the booking process, all at a discounted price.
-These include going snorkelling between continents at Silfra fissure, zooming across Langjökull Glacier on a snowmobile, hiking a massive ice cap, or getting to know the Icelandic horse on a riding tour of the Icelandic countryside.
+These include snorkeling between continents at Silfra fissure, zooming across Langjokull Glacier on a snowmobile, hiking a massive ice cap, or getting to know the Icelandic horse on a riding tour of the Icelandic countryside.

 Don't miss out on this opportunity to explore the wonders of this volcanic island on this budget tour designed for your benefit.
 Check availability by choosing a date.

 On your way to Iceland’s capital city, you could choose to make a stop at the Blue Lagoon.
-This world-renowned spa is known for its healing waters, vivid azure colours and luxurious treatments.
+This world-renowned spa is known for its healing waters, vivid azure colors, and luxurious treatments.
 It is located in the middle of a moss-covered lava field, giving it an otherworldly atmosphere.
-If you add the Blue Lagoon it will be arranged according to your flights.
-If there is no time to visit the lagoon today it can be added to another day, your travel consultant will be able to arrange this for you.
+If you add the Blue Lagoon, it will be arranged according to your flights.
+If there is no time to visit the lagoon today, it can be added to another day.
+Your travel consultant will be able to arrange this for you.
 There is still plenty to see and do in Reykjavik and the Reykjanes Peninsula if you have extra free time.
 Then the day is yours.
-Use the time and go exploring the bustling downtown and its myriad of cafés, restaurants, museums, galleries, boutiques and bars.
+Use the time and explore the bustling downtown and its myriad of cafés, restaurants, museums, galleries, boutiques, and bars.

-Your first night in Iceland will be spent in the city of Reykjavík.
+You will spend the first night in Iceland in the city of Reykjavik.

 The park lies in a continental rift and boasts of incredible landscapes.
-It is also where the first Icelandic Parliament, Alþingi, was founded.
-If you're up for getting a little wet, you can add a snorkelling tour in the crystal clear waters of the Silfra Fissure; frequently voted as one of the top diving sites in the world.
+It is also where the first Icelandic parliament, Althingi, was founded.
+If you're up for getting a little wet, you can add a snorkeling tour in the crystal clear waters of the Silfra Fissure, frequently voted as one of the top diving sites in the world.

 Next up are the geysers at the geothermal valley Haukadalur.
-It is the home of Geysir and Strokkur, the latter of which frequently spouts boiling water from the ground as high as 20 metres in the air.
-Close by you'll find Gullfoss waterfall, an amazing display of unharnessed power cascading from an ice-cold glacial river.
+It is the home of Geysir and Strokkur, the latter of which frequently spouts boiling water from the ground as high as 66 ft (20 m) in the air.
+Close to here, you'll find Gullfoss waterfall, a fantastic display of unharnessed power cascading from an ice-cold glacial river.

-You'll see just why all these sites are so renowned upon visiting them, and if you're up for more action, you can opt to go snowmobiling on Langjökull Glacier or horseback riding through the Icelandic countryside.
+You'll see just why all these sites are so renowned upon visiting them.
+If you're up for more action, you can opt to go snowmobiling on Langjokull Glacier or horseback riding through the Icelandic countryside.

-Pay a visit to the colourful marvel that is the volcanic crater lake Kerið, before reaching your accommodation in Hvolsvöllur, the peaceful area in which you will be spending the night.
+Pay a visit to the colorful marvel of the volcanic crater lake Kerid before reaching your accommodation in the Selfoss region, the peaceful area in which you will be spending the night.

-From there, you'll make your way to Skógafoss and see how it tumbles down the steep cliffs of a former coastline.
-The Skógar Folk Museum also belongs to the area.
-There you can quench your thirst for culture by enjoying a heritage exhibition of ancient artefacts and reconstructed turf houses.
+From there, you'll make your way to Skogafoss and see how it tumbles down the cliffs of a former coastline.
+The Skogar Folk Museum also belongs to the area.
+There you can quench your thirst for culture by enjoying a heritage exhibition of ancient artifacts and reconstructed turf houses.

-Your last stop of the day will be Reynisfjara; the otherworldly black beach at Vík Village.
+Your last stop of the day will be Reynisfjara, the otherworldly black beach at Vik Village.
 There, the majestic basalt sea stacks Reynisdrangar rest visible just offshore.
-The currents here are very strong, so make sure to heed all warning signs to avoid accidents.
+The currents here are powerful, so make sure to heed all warning signs to avoid accidents.

 In the summer, Atlantic puffins make the cliffs of Reynisfjall mountain their home, and you might spot one or two nosediving down into the ocean in search of food.

-After exploring the South Coast, it is time to head back to Reykjavík city, where you can stroll through the city centre once more before retreating to your accommodation.
+After exploring the South Coast, it is time to head back to Reykjavik city, where you can stroll through the city center once more before retreating to your accommodation.

 Although it is summertime, the Icelandic weather can be very unpredictable.
 Please bring appropriate clothing.